sachithkk/DS-Assignment2/Readme.txt

-1 : Open project using IDE (webtorm or visual studio code)
+1 : Open project using IDE (webstorm or visual studio code)

 2 : Open CMD inside the Source-Code-Back-End-Front-End  folder and type npm install